XLSForm/xlsform.github.io/_sections/home-english.md

 * **public_key**: For encryption-enabled forms, this is where the public key is copied and pasted.
 * **submission_url**: This url can be used to override the default server where finalized records are submitted to.
 * **default_language**: In localized forms, this sets which language should be used as the default.
 * **version**: String of up to 10 numbers that describes this revision.
-Revised form definitions must have alphabetically greater versions than previous ones.
+Revised form definitions must have numerically greater versions than previous ones.
 A common convention is to use strings of the form 'yyyymmddrr'.
 For example, 2017021501 is the 1st revision from Feb 15th, 2017.

 ### Encrypted forms